Baphomet480/messages-app-mcp/README.md

 - List recent chats with participants (from `~/Library/Messages/chat.db`).
 - Get recent messages for a chat or participant.
 - Send messages via AppleScript (iMessage/SMS).
-- Search messages by text with optional scoping and filters.
+- Search messages by text with optional scoping and filters; results include ISO timestamps and message-type hints.
 - Pull focused context windows around a specific message to minimize tokens.
+- Fetch attachment metadata and resolved file paths on demand with strict per-message caps.
+- Opt-in read-only mode to disable `send_text` when you only need to browse history.

 Requirements
 - macOS with Messages.app set up.